Dani-ITB24/Proyecto-Final/Documentacion/Feedback/grupo-5/A06 Componentes Vulnerables y Desactualizados.md

-# VM 2 A06 - Vulnerable and Outdated Components
+# A06 - Vulnerable and Outdated Components

 ## Enumeración de puertos